DefianceDigital/LoRaBlue/README.md

 best possible settings for the network to function at it's best.
 While long range was a factor, reliability was deemed the most important because DefiChat uses echoes to greatly increase range anyway.
-When using the properly mounted 5.8dBi antennas, the typical range is 3.0 miles.
-This is highly comparible to the average CB radio, but with MAXECHO being set to '5' by default, this translates to a typical range of 3-15 miles.
+When using the properly mounted 5.8dBi antennas, the typical range is 1-3 miles.
+This is highly comparible to the average CB radio, but with MAXECHO being set to '5' by default, this translates to a typical range of 1-15 miles.
 It is impossible to predict the maximum range for every case because there are so many factors that go into it.
-Officially we list the range as 2.5+ miles because we believe in accurate representations.
 In an urban environment, the range will typically be <1.0 miles due to noise and obstructions.
 Wooded areas will also provide ranges closer to that of urban environments.